 The Office of Graduate Student and Academic Services will oversee the consistent application of approving/denying leave of absence requests across the Graduate School for extenuating life circumstances that prevent degree progress.
 These circumstances would require documentation.
 Examples of such circumstances include, but are not limited to, having a child, serious illness, or the death of a close family member.
 In rare cases, leaves could be retroactive provided sufficient documentation and the requested extension did not exceed seven total years since matriculation.
-To ensure compliance, students will be contacted via letter after lack of registration in a consecutive fall/spring term.

-Students wishing to take a term or year away from school for work or reasons not covered above, DO NOT need to request a leave of absence as long as their degree will be completed within 5 years as outlined in the Time to Degree Policy.
+Students wishing to take a term or year away from school for work or reasons not covered above DO NOT need to request a leave of absence as long as their degree will be completed within five years, as outlined in the Time to Degree Policy.